 In the United States, the Ultraviolet Index is calculated by the National Weather Service.
 Their model predicts the ground-level strength of UV radiation while factoring ozone levels, weather conditions and elevation.
 This helps predict the length and intensity of UV waves, which determines their impact on our skin.
 If you are like us and enjoy nerding out over weather models, check out this more detailed explanation from the EPA.

 How to Check the UV Index

 You can get the UV Index from most popular weather providers, such as The Weather Channel and AccuWeather.
-If your favorite weather source does not share the Ultraviolet (UV) Index, you should consider finding a source that does.
+If your favorite weather source does not share the Ultraviolet Index, you should consider finding a source that does.

 You can also use the following widget to lookup your UV Index by zip code.
 Give it a try now:

-Alternatively, if you have an Alexa-enabled device, you can specifically ask for the day’s UV Index, in addition to full weather forecasts.
+Alternatively, if you have an Alexa-enabled device, you can specifically ask for the day’s Ultraviolet Index, in addition to full weather forecasts.
 This is a great step to take before leaving the house to help you take the necessary precautions to stay sun safe.

 How to Use the Ultraviolet Index

-Once you know the UV Index, it’s time to apply this information and plan around it.
+Once you know the index level, it’s time to apply this information and plan around it.
 Your exact course of action depends on the Ultraviolet Index value, so here’s a breakdown:

 UV Index = 0-2 (Low)

 Yay!
 You can safely enjoy the outdoors with even minimal UV protection.
 We still recommend sunscreen, sunglasses and lightweight UPF apparel.